-You want flaxseed oil with ligns?
+You want flaxseed oil with the full Monty?
 Then order one of the cheapo coffee grinders from Amazon at around twenty dollars and source out raw, whole flaxseed in your neighbourhood.
-They cost less than a doller per pound here in South Africa.
-A pound goes a long way, and it takes about ten seconds to whizz the seeds up so that you have the real McCoy; flax hull ligs also the richest vegetable source of omega 3.
+They cost less than a dollar per pound here in South Africa; that goes a long way, and it takes about ten seconds to whizz the seeds up so that you have the real McCoy; flax hull lignans also the richest vegetable source of omega 3.

 Flax seed nutrition information tells you what else is in this wonderful seed, most of which goes to animal food, and especially the fibrous lignans.

 A tablespoon of freshly ground fax seed on your muesli every morning is so easy.
 Add it to your cookie and cake recipes, to your bread baking; it has a very mild, pleasant, nutty flavour.
 Call it super lignan flax oil, call it flaxseed, whatever, just grind the raw seeds yourself.

 Don't eat them whole by the way.
 Not only will they pass through the intestine untouched but they may get caught in diverticuli.